-By the time January rolls around, most people are ready for a vacation, but since money is tight after the holidays, cheap places to visit in January are on the radar.
-The cheapest rates for airfare and hotels in January (up to 50 percent off in some locations) will often be in the colder destinations during their low season.
+If you don't mind sticking to colder locales, your bank account will thank you.
+The cheapest rates for airfare and hotels in January are often found in more wintry destinations.
+Take advantage of their low season to receive savings of up to 50 percent off in some locations.
 But off-season rates are not the only benefit to traveling in January.
-You will also have more flight options, less crowds, and shorter lines for attractions, which means you can fit in more things to do during your time in the destination.
+You will also have more flight options, less crowds, and shorter lines for attractions, which means you can fit in more things to do during your time away.

-While winter is the high season in places like the Caribbean or Mexico, you can still find great vacation deals to these locations if you wait until after the second week in January, when the New Year's crowds head out, and prices begin to decline in the second half of the month.
+While winter is the high season in sunny spots like the Caribbean or Mexico, you can still find great vacation deals to these locations if you wait until after the second week in January.
+The New Year's crowds have left by this point, and prices begin to decline in the second half of the month.
 If you can couple that timing with an all-inclusive resort, then you can score a relatively cheap vacation during an otherwise more expensive time of the year in these preferred winter destinations.

-Find out where to go for a midwinter bargain to brush off the January blues with our list of the best cheap places to travel in January.
+Brush off the January blues with the mid-winter bargains on our list of the best cheap places to travel in January.

 Note: Some businesses may be temporarily closed due to recent global health and safety issues.